Table of Contents

-The Terraform provider does not support creating the service owner account, so the first step is to retrieve the Service Owner API Key and Secret.
+The Terraform provider does not support creating organizations, so the first step is to log in to the Authlete Management Console and create a new Organization, as shown below.

 This sample shows a minimal configuration required for managing a service on Authlete using Terraform provider.